Join irreducible semigroups: Abstract

 \section{Abstract}

-We begin a systematic study of those finite semigroups that generate join irreducible members of the lattice of pseudovarieties of finite semigroups, which are important for the spectral theory of this lattice.
+We begin a systematic study of finite semigroups that generate join irreducible members of the lattice of pseudovarieties of finite semigroups, which are important for the spectral theory of this lattice.
 Finite semigroups~$S$ that generate join irreducible pseudovarieties are characterized as follows: whenever~$S$ divides a direct product $A \times B$ of finite semigroups, then~$S$ divides either~$A^n$ or~$B^n$ for some $n \geq 1$.
 We present a new operator ${ \mathbf{V} \mapsto \mathbf{V}^\mathsf{bar} }$ that preserves the property of join irreducibility, as does the dual operator, and show that iteration of these operators on any nontrivial join irreducible pseudovariety leads to an infinite hierarchy of join irreducible pseudovarieties.

-We also describe all join irreducible pseudovarieties generated by a semigroup of order at most five.
+We also describe all join irreducible pseudovarieties generated by a semigroup of order up to five.
 It turns out that there are~$30$ such pseudovarieties, and there is a relatively easy way to remember them.
-In addition, we survey most results known about join irreducible pseudovarieties to date and generalize a number of results in Chapter~7.3 of [The $q$-Theory of Finite Semigroups, Springer Monographs in Mathematics, Springer, Berlin, 2009].
+In addition, we survey most results known about join irreducible pseudovarieties to date and generalize a number of results in Sec.~7.3 of [\textit{The $q$-theory of Finite Semigroups}, Springer Monographs in Mathematics (Springer, Berlin, 2009)].